lbuk/brownfieldgrids/README.md

 # brownfieldgrids

 ## Overview
-An R package for creating grid maps of OpenStreetMap (OSM) brownfield land in London.
-The package provides functions for mapping OSM brownfield sites grid-by-grid and borough-by-borough in the city.
-Note: you'll require the latest version of RStudio or R to download the package.
+An R package for creating grid maps of brownfield land in London.

 ## Installation
 ```
+# Install devtools
 install.packages("devtools")
 library(devtools)

+# Install the dev version of osmdata
+install_github("ropensci/osmdata")
+library(osmdata)

+# Install brownfieldgrids
 devtools::install_github("lbuk/brownfieldgrids")
 library(brownfieldgrids)
 ```
+If you have any problems with the package (e.g. installation) then email me at liam.bolton.17@ucl.ac.uk

 ## Usage
 Check out the package functions.